-Shortly we will be posting our very own Versatile Wanganui City FC 1sts previous home matches.
+We hope to be posting more our very own Versatile Wanganui City FC 1sts home matches this year.

 Courtesy of Cameron Francis, our cameraman who spends his Saturday up in the grandstands filming these boys.